Workshop participant works to create their own Maya codex using glyphs and numbers.

 Humans have looked at the night sky for thousands of years to understand the world around us.
 Workshop participants take a journey in our Dome to see Latin American skies and listen to stories from indigenous Inca and Maya communities.
 Presentation was in both Spanish and English languages.

-The Consortium in Latin American and Caribbean Studies at UNC and Duke University offers a professional development workshop for K-16 educators of North Carolina once a year.
+Saturday, Sept.
+28, 2024 – The Consortium in Latin American and Caribbean Studies at UNC and Duke University will hold a professional development workshop for K-16 educators of North Carolina.
 The workshop, Southern Skies: Stories from Latin America is led by Dr. Gabrielle Vail, a Research Collaborator in the Department of Anthropology at the University of North Carolina at Chapel Hill.
-Teachers experience a live bilingual (Spanish and English) dome show, Southern Skies/Cielos del Sur at the Morehead Planetarium and Science Center.
-All participants are provided with resources to use in their classrooms and instructions for recreating the lessons with their students.
+Teachers will experience a live bilingual (Spanish and English) dome show, Southern Skies/Cielos del Sur at the Morehead Planetarium and Science Center.
+All participants will be provided with resources to use in their classrooms and instructions for recreating the lessons with their students.
 This workshop aligns to several curriculum standards set by the North Carolina Department of Public Instruction.

 See photos from the Southern Skies event in 2023